-Deliciously vintage, yet absolutely modern, the new Glashutte Original Sixties Panorama Date (ref.
+Deliciously vintage, yet absolutely modern, the Glashutte Original Sixties Panorama Date (ref.
 39-47-06-02-04) successfully delivers everything that one could expect from a contemporary timepiece inspired by the roaring 1960s.
-With this new device, you get a clean, easily readable dial, as well as a meticulously designed and gorgeously executed self-winding caliber packed into a perfectly sculpted case.
+This device delivers you a clean, easily readable dial, as well as a meticulously designed and painstakingly executed self-winding caliber packed into a perfectly sculpted case.
 All in all, you get a timekeeper that perfectly represents a decade that put a man on the Moon and gave us Jimi Hendrix, Jim Morrison, and Janis Joplin.

 Although mechanically the watch is still the same gorgeous dressy three-hander with their signature big date complication as it was revealed three years ago, it still looks like a breath of fresh air in a world that is dominated by Swiss-based manufacturers.

 Easily recognizable and ergonomic, their classic-styled dressy timepieces look like they are worth every penny that the German brand asks for them: a trick, which is not that easy to pull in a world that is overcrowded with luxury brands of different origin desperately fighting for your short attention span.

 Still presented in the same stainless steel body 42 millimeters in diameter and just over 12 millimeters high, the watch now sports a more appealing “Midnight Blue” dial.
-Galvanized and decorated with their traditional sunburst finish, the face of the timekeeper serves as a very nice background for the luminous, slightly curved towards their tips hands, as well as for the applied Arabic numerals and hour markers.
+Galvanized and decorated with their traditional sunburst finish, the face serves as a perfect background for the luminous, slightly curved towards their tips hands, as well as for the applied Arabic numerals and hour markers.

 What makes an expensive watch stand out from the rest of “visually similar” timekeepers, is painstaking attention to details.
-As you can see on the pictures, all elements of the Glashutte Original Sixties Panorama Date are beautifully matched to each other; working together, producing a striking object of art.
+As you can see from the pictures, all elements are beautifully matched to each other; working together, producing a striking object of art.